hoppersroppers/library_old/thingsWorthDoing.md

 # Roppers Things Worth Doing to Get Better:

-This is a rough list of things that will actually make you better and more employable if you do them, rather than doing another Udemy course or reading blogposts.
+This is a rough list of things [that will actually make you better and more employable if you do them](/breakIntoSecurity.md), rather than doing another Udemy course, watching YouTube videos, or reading blogposts.
+Cough.

 ## Get Good at Security: